 Now we know why the Gambling Act 2003 exists, let’s talk about what it considers legal or not.
 Basically all gambling is considered illegal unless authorised or falls under the act.

-There’s four ‘classes’ of gambling:
+There are four ‘classes’ of gambling:

-- Class 1 – this related to people betting in private.
+- Class 1 – this relates to people betting in private.
 A host isn’t allowed to make a profit, and any proceeds go to the winner.
 You’re also not allowed to have a prize or turnover that’s larger than NZ$500

 - Class 2 – this is for societies and clubs.
 Whilst they don’t need a licence, there are two conditions: firstly prizes must be between NZ$500 and NZ$5000; secondly, turnover must be between NZ$500 and NZ$25000